SMB-5/PsychOnline-ModPack/README.md

 ## Installation
 Click on the green button that says code then click download zip.
 Extract the zip file and open the folder.
 Next drag PsychOnline-ModPack into your mods folder and enjoy.

+If you are playing online with your opponent and they have the modpack but it says something like they don't have a song.json make sure they are using the latest version of the modpack.
+If that doesn't fix the issue send them your data folder in the modpack (mods/PsychOnline-ModPack/data) and it should resolve the issue.

+NOTE: Currently this modpack does not work properly due to a weird bug with the latest version of PsychEngine Online.
+It is recomended that you use [version 0.2.3](https://github.com/Snirozu/Funkin-Psych-Online/releases/tag/0.2.3) and run your own server for the time being.
+I will remove this message and the txt file when the issue has been resolved.

 ## Credits

 ### Original Mods